 Our business generates revenue primarily from fees earned through the delivery of qualified inquiries such as clicks, leads, calls, applications, or customers.
-We deliver targeted and measurable results through a vertical focus that we classify into the following client verticals: financial services, education (which was divested in the first quarter of fiscal year 2021), and "other" (which primarily includes the home services client vertical following the disposition of our B2B client vertical in the third quarter of fiscal year 2020).
+We deliver targeted and measurable results through a vertical focus, which includes financial services, home services, and other revenue.
+Our revenue recognized during the three and six months ended December 31, 2020 and 2019 also included the revenue generated from the businesses we divested in fiscal year 2020 and in the first quarter of fiscal year 2021 (including our former education client vertical, business-to-business technology client vertical, mortgage business, and Brazil businesses).